I kill people, but only on paper.

 School visits in Arkansas

-School visits in Deer Park, Texas
+School visits in Orland Park, Illinois

-Best NOte Ever from a Middle School Teacher
+Best Note Ever from a Middle School Teacher

 Just wanted to let you know for a 3rd year in a row you are making my life easy – and creating a bunch of new readers.
 I am still lucky enough to teach an advanced reading class along with my Intensive class and across the board your books are the motivators.
 Here is one of the book projects done by one of my 7th graders!
 I can’t keep enough copies of your books on my shelf.